abhimita/udacity-algorithms/dutch_national_flag/README.md

 0 1                 2

 </pre>
 During the iteration pointers `0` and `1` moves towards right while pointer `2` moves towards left.

-For the above situation pointer `1` is moved one place to the right and all other pointers remain in their position.
+The first execution for the above situation pointer `1` is moved one place to the right and all other pointers remain in their position.

 <pre>